JonyEpsilon/openaltimeter-firmware/readme.txt

 Changelog
 =========

+V4: Add setting to configure the OA for use with a two-position switch.

 V3: Change the default battery type to "none" as part of a fix for the beeping-during-firmware upgrade bug.

 V2: New settings system, so that firmware doesn't have to be reflashed to change a setting.
 Fix the launch height detector units bug.